← statichum.studio

 Signal is a curated feed of real software demand.
 Not brainstormed app ideas.
 Not startup pitches.
 Actual problems people are posting about in communities across the internet — Reddit, Hacker News, app store reviews, niche forums, and more.

 Every signal includes competitive landscape analysis showing what already exists and where it falls short, plus builder notes with opinionated advice on how to approach the opportunity.
-Updated daily with 10 new signals.
+Updated daily — quality over count, never padded.

 Built for indie developers, solo founders, and small teams looking for validated software ideas with demand evidence — not guesswork.